All events in

 Les objectifs principaux de ce cours sont de fournir une définition du concept de Réforme du Secteur de Sécurité, d’énumérer les acteurs principaux agissant dans les programmes de Réforme du Secteur de Sécurité et décrire leurs rôles et responsabilités, et de décrire les différentes étapes des programmes de RSS.

 Reducing Emissions from Deforestation and Forest Degradation (REDD) is an initiative aimed at creating a financial value for the carbon stored in forests; offering incentives for developing countries to reduce emissions from forested lands and invest in low-carbon paths to sustainable development.
-As a part of the REDD+ academy, this e-course will provide you with a State of the Art overview of REDD+ planning and implementation, developed by some of the world’s leading REDD+ experts.
-It has been designed to accompany you in your learning journey, covering all the main REDD+ topics with 12 modules, from the basics to the finer points of setting reference levels, monitoring, allocation of incentives and stakeholder engagement.
+As a part of the REDD+ academy, this e-course provides a State of the Art overview of REDD+ planning and implementation, developed by some of the world’s leading REDD+ experts.
+The course contains 12 modules with each module taking about 2 hours to complete.
+You will need to pass a short quiz after each module to receive your certificate from UN-REDD and UNITAR.

 Please register directly on the course website: http://unccelearn.org/